EloisaElias/Elo_portfolio/README.md

   	- Summary:
   	- The fun part:
   * 08_Bayesian_analysis.ipynb
-  	- Summary:
+  	- Summary: Visualizing bayes step by step using a fundamental example
-  	- The fun part:
+  	- The fun part: The transformation of the probabilities into a distribution
   * 07_Power_A/B_test
-    - Summary:
+    - Summary: Hypothesis test and power calculation
-  	- The fun part:
+  	- The fun part: Power is everything, know your sample size
   * 06_Multi_armed_bandit
-  	- Summary:
+  	- Summary: Selection of a slot machine strategy
-  	- The fun part:
+  	- The fun part: Visualize the the house always win
   * 05_Bayesian_bandit.ipynb
-  	- Summary:
+  	- Summary: Using this method to compare websites
-  	- The fun part:
+  	- The fun part: Visualizing Bayes
   * 04_Estimation_sampling.ipynb
-   	- Summary:
+   	- Summary:Visualizing and compare distributions
-  	- The fun part:
+  	- The fun part: the Gamma vs Normal distributions
   * 03_AB_test.ipynb
-    - Summary:
+    - Summary: Using the z-test function
-  	- The fun part:
+  	- The fun part: Using the formulas to create the z-test function
   * 02_CTR.ipynb
-    - Summary:
+    - Summary: Click through rate methodology and ttest function.
-  	- The fun part:
+  	- The fun part: Using a NYT dataset
   * 01_Classes
-  	- Summary:
+  	- Summary: Using the basic for encapsulation programs
-  	- The fun part:
+  	- The fun part: Learning another way to program
   * 00_UCI_Iris_&_wine_df
   	- Summary: Basic exploratory data analysis (EDA) & logistic regression model of public dataset -Iris.
   	- The fun part: Playing around with different kind of graphs